seanvernon/TransitTracker/README.md

 Shell and GUI utilities to display train and bus arrival times along the CTA system.
 Data provided by CTA Train/Bus Tracker.

+To use these utilities, you must request API keys for [CTA Train Tracker](https://www.transitchicago.com/developers/traintrackerapply/) and [CTA Bus Tracker](https://www.transitchicago.com/developers/bustracker/).
+Place these keys in two .txt files: one in `api/train_api_key.txt`, the other in `api/bus_api_key.txt`.

 ## Shell utilities

 ### Train Tracker